szclsya/sasm/README.md

 `apm` is an experimental package manager that employs the power of modern Boolean satisfiability problem solvers.

 ## Build
-Install dependencies:
-+ `nettle`: for OpenPGP support
-  - `clang` and `pkg-config`: for building and linking nettle

-After that, just do:
 ```bash
 cargo build --release
 install -Dm755 target/release/apm /usr/local/bin/apm